-ESG Comparative Guide - - Singapore
+ESG Comparative Guide

 5.1 What is the general approach of lenders towards ESG in your jurisdiction?
 What internal and external information regarding a prospective borrower will they typically consider in this regard?

-In the Budget Statement 2022, it was noted that green finance is one of the fastest-growing segments and Singapore now accounts for close to half of the Association of South East Asian Nations green bond and loan market.
-The Singapore government is keen to fuel the growth of this market and will take the lead by issuing up to S$35 billion in green bonds by 2030 to fund public sector green infrastructure projects.
+In the Budget Statement 2022, it was noted that green finance is one of the fastest-growing segments and Singapore now accounts for close to half of the Association of South East Asian Nations (ASEAN) green bond and loan market.
+The Singapore government remains committed to driving growth in the green finance market, recently completing its third issuance of 50-year sovereign green bonds under the Singapore Green Bond framework, valued at S$1.5 billion.
+Proceeds from these bonds will support public sector green infrastructure projects.
+In 2024, it was reported that S$2.1 billion out of the amount raised through the 50-year Green Singapore Government Securities (Infrastructure) bond – issued in September 2023 with an issuance size of S$2.8 billion – was allocated to the development of the Jurong Region Line and Cross Island Line under Singapore's Green Bond framework.

 Lenders in Singapore are keenly aware of the need to support the nation's sustainability agenda and of their critical role in providing financing solutions to help clients transition to a low carbon economy.
 This is in part due to the push by the Monetary Authority of Singapore (MAS) to accelerate the growth of green finance in Singapore.
 From a regulatory perspective, banks are required under the Environmental Risk Management (ERM) Guidelines to build resilience against the impact of environmental risk by implementing robust ERM policies and processes.
 They are also encouraged to assist in the transition towards an environmentally sustainable economy by channelling capital through their green financing and investment activities.
 By engaging in green financing activities, lenders can also reap intangible benefits in the form of lower reputational and counterparty risks, as well as stronger client relationships.

+These efforts are aimed at guiding FIs towards the adoption of sustainable practices, with the goal of supporting the transition to a low-carbon economy by directing capital into green and transitional activities.
+After multiple rounds of consultation with relevant Singapore government agencies and the public, MAS launched the Singapore-Asia Taxonomy for Sustainable Finance in December 2023.

-In 2021, the Green Finance Industry Taskforce (GFIT) launched a Green and Sustainable Trade Finance and Working Capital Framework for short-term trade, both funded and contingent, and working capital solutions for green and sustainable purposes.
+In 2021, GFIT launched a Green and Sustainable Trade Finance and Working Capital Framework for short-term trade, both funded and contingent, and working capital solutions for green and sustainable purposes.
 It provides a 'principles-based' approach for banks to:

 - assess eligible green trade finance transactions;